 I was in so much pain and discomfort in that first week that I probably didn’t even hit the 25% productivity mark.
 And in the second week, I was struggling to hit the 50% productivity mark.
 But week three was a bit better, averaging 50%(ish) productivity.

 In the next day or two, someone from the university’s occupational health team will come to evaluate my workspace.
 At that time, we will try to find a good temporary adjustment for me whilst I continue to heal.
-And with luck, that will mean that I am able to return to full (or near-full) productivity levels whilst I continue to heal.
+And with luck, that will mean that I can return to full (or near-full) productivity levels whilst I continue to heal.

 Frustratingly, it means that I have fallen behind again.
 (And that I can’t run.
 But I’ll try not to whinge about that here.)
 I know that people understand, but that doesn’t help me feel less bad; less upset.
 It’s just that I’ve had so many little setbacks over the course of this PhD and it’s really wearing me down!